parallax background

 Military Dependent Virtual STEM Camp

-The Military Dependent Virtual STEM Camp is a four‑day remote program designed to ignite curiosity in coding, engineering, and video game design among students in grades 8–10.
-Hosted by the Army Research Laboratory in collaboration with the Army Educational Outreach Program (AEOP), this immersive experience offers military-dependent students hands-on science and engineering activities, mentorship from Army scientists, and a glimpse into cutting-edge research.
+The Military Dependent Virtual STEM Camp is a weeklong remote program designed to ignite curiosity in coding, engineering, and video game design among students in grades 7–10.
+Hosted by the Army Research Laboratory, this immersive experience offers military-dependent students hands-on science and engineering activities, mentorship from Army scientists, and a glimpse into cutting-edge research.

 Empowering military dependents to code, create, and contribute to the future.